projectunic0rn/pub-workspace/docs/CONTRIBUTING.md

 - Commit messages must be short and meaningful.
 - PRs must be opened against and up to date with master.
 - PRs must pass all checks.
-- PRs must link to issue via comment.
+- PRs should link to issue via comment.